packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 ### Installation

-If you already have a Kubernetes cluster, you can install Replicated there and use it to install Private Packagist Enterprise.
+If you already have a Kubernetes cluster, you can install Replicated there and use it to install Private Packagist Self-Hosted.

 ```
 curl https://kots.io/install | bash
 kubectl kots install privatepackagistkots
 ```

+### Dynamic Volumes
-Replicated and Private Packagist Self-Hosted use [dynamic volume provision](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to allocate storage for the different Pods, so your cluster should have a provisioner with one or more Storage Classes defined.
+Private Packagist Self-Hosted uses [dynamic volume provision](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to allocate storage for the different Pods, your cluster should have a provisioner with one or more Storage Classes defined.
 Please refer to the documentation for more information about this topic.

-Once you know the Storage Class you want to use for your installation, you can use the `storage_class` parameter (and disable the Host Path provisioner) to get your Replicated yaml file and apply it to your Kubernetes cluster:

-After replicated is installed you can follow the rest of the Packagist guide, making sure you configure the same Storage Class in the Packagist configuration too.
+Configure the Storage Class under the Kubernetes Settings on Config page.

 ### Security